Manual Hydraulic Press

-Rosin is one of the most fashionable extracts currently, since it is achieved by directly pressing the flowers or the "hash" by applying pressure and temperature.
+Rosin is one of the most fashionable extracts nowadays, since it is achieved by directly pressing the flowers or the "hash" by applying pressure and temperature.
 It is the cleanest and fastest method to obtain a high quality concentrate of cannabis oil.
-The result is the mixture of all the trichome heads in a very sticky texture mass with yellowish to amber tones, with a very high concentration of cannabinoids, terpenoids and flavonoids.
-It must be said that Rosin is an extract that does not deceive, it doesn't improve the material, it just concentrates it.
+The result is the mixture of all the trichome heads in a mass with a very sticky texture and yellowish to amber tones, with a very high concentration of cannabinoids, terpenoids and flavonoids.
+It should be said that Rosin is an extract that does not deceive, it doesn't enhance the material, it just concentrates it.
 If the flowers you want to use are of poor quality and do not smell good, the result will be an extraction at the same level, more concentrated, but the same quality.
-If our base material is fresh the result will be light and if it is old it will be dark.
+If our base material is fresh the result will be clear and if it is old it will be dark.
 Everything will depend on the material you are willing to process.

 Processes and material